Kevin Sinfield carries Rob Burrow at Leeds marathon finish

 - Published

-Thousands of runners have taken part in the inaugural Rob Burrow Marathon in Leeds.
+Rugby league legend Kevin Sinfield stopped short of the finish at the inaugural Rob Burrow Leeds Marathon to carry his friend over the line.

-More than 12,000 people signed up for the event named after the rugby league player, who was diagnosed with motor neurone disease (MND) in 2019.
+The event named after former Leeds Rhinos star Burrow, who was diagnosed with motor neurone disease in 2019, saw more than 12,000 people take part.

-It was inspired by his former Leeds Rhinos team-mate Kevin Sinfield, who pushed his friend around the course in a specially adapted wheelchair.
+It was inspired by Sinfield, who pushed his former team-mate around the course in a specially adapted wheelchair.

-At the finish, Sinfield lifted Burrow up and carried him over the line.
+He then lifted Burrow up and carried him, to the delight of spectators.

+Thousands of runners took on the 26.2-mile (42.2km) course - which started and ended at Headingley Stadium - and many more lined the route to cheer them on.

 The marathon aimed to raise funds for The Rob Burrow Centre for Motor Neurone Disease Appeal and the Leeds Hospitals Charity, as well as a host of other causes.